angeloocana/angeloocana/src/pages/blog/static-site/gatsby-i18n.en.md

 Open your browser at `http://localhost:8000/`
 If you can see a page, congratulations!
 It's everything alright. =D

 Navigate throw the code, make some changes and see the browser automatically reloading the page with the new changes.
+Isn't it awesome?

 ## Add gatsby-plugin-i18n

-Checkout [gatsby-plugin-i18n](https://github.com/angeloocana/gatsby-plugin-i18n) github page and **like** it if you like. =D
+Checkout [gatsby-plugin-i18n](https://github.com/angeloocana/gatsby-plugin-i18n) Github page and **like** it if you like. =D

 Add the plugin to your project:
 ```bash
   yarn add gatsby-plugin-i18n
 ```

-Now open the file `gatsby-config.js` and add the code bellow to the end:
+Now open the file `gatsby-config.js` and add the code below to the end:

 ```js
 plugins: [